singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

       maintainer: vsoch

-And then during build, this variable is written to a ``99-shpc.sh`` file that is mounted into the countainer.
+And then during build, this variable is written to a ``99-shpc.sh`` file that is mounted into the container.
 For the above, the following will be written:

 .. code-block:: console